Confronting the phenomenon scientists are calling

 Projected consequences and rates of decline

-• Population collapse: Some studies suggest the current rate of insect decline is 8 times faster than that of mammals, birds, and reptiles.
+• Population collapse: Studies suggest the current rate of insect decline is 8 times faster than that of mammals, birds, and reptiles.

 • Biomass loss: An annual loss of 2.5% of insect biomass could result in a 20% loss in 10 years, a 52% loss in 50 years, and a 92% loss in 100 years.